2003 NBA playoffs: Overview

-Despite relocating to New Orleans in the offseason, the Hornets made their third consecutive postseason.
-After Charlotte reclaimed the Hornets name and pre 2002-03 history in 2014 (and the Pelicans claimed the Hornet’s history from 2002-03 onwards), this marked the first postseason for the New Orleans franchise.
+The New Orleans Hornets made their first postseason appearance in franchise history.
+The franchise, which relocated to New Orleans and inherited the assets and personnel of the Charlotte Hornets, were retroactively considered an expansion team by 2014 after Charlotte (reactivated in 2004 as the Bobcats; was an expansion team in the pre-2014 timeline) reclaimed the original Hornets' franchise history in Charlotte from 1988 to 2002, while New Orleans (rebranded as the Pelicans in 2013) retained its franchise records from 2002 onward.
+In the pre-2014 timeline, the Hornets made the playoffs for a fourth consecutive season.

-The Portland Trail Blazers and Utah Jazz continued the longest active Western Conference playoff appearance streaks at the time, entering their twenty first and twentieth postseason appearances, respectively.
+The Portland Trail Blazers and Utah Jazz continued the longest active Western Conference playoff appearance streaks at the time, entering their 21st and 20th postseason appearances, respectively.

 The Minnesota Timberwolves entered their seventh consecutive postseason.
 In addition, they were awarded home-court advantage for the first time in franchise history in their series against the Los Angeles Lakers.

-The Orlando Magic became the seventh team to lose a playoff series despite leading 3-1, losing to the Detroit Pistons in the first round.
+The Orlando Magic became the seventh team to lose a playoff series despite leading 3–1, losing to the Detroit Pistons in the first round.
+In an infamous post-game moment following Game 4, Tracy McGrady prematurely declared, "It feels good to get into the second round", not knowing that the NBA changed its first round series to a best-of-seven.
 The Magic would not win another playoff game again until 2008.

-Game 5 of the Kings-Jazz series was the final game featuring Karl Malone and John Stockton as members of the Utah Jazz.
+Game 5 of the Kings–Jazz series was the final game featuring Karl Malone and John Stockton as members of the Utah Jazz.
 Stockton would retire after the season while Malone would sign with the Lakers in the offseason.
 After this, the Jazz would not return to the playoffs until 2007.

-With their first round series loss to the Los Angeles Lakers, the Minnesota Timberwolves earned the dubious distinction of making their first seven postseason appearances, only to lose in the first round.
+With their first-round series loss to the Los Angeles Lakers, the Minnesota Timberwolves earned the dubious distinction of making their first seven postseason appearances, only to lose in the first round.
 They would break that streak by winning their first playoff series the following postseason.